FAQ on COVID-19 Vaccine Development

 Catholic Church’s perspective on ethics of COVID-19 vaccine, from the Catholic Standard (October 9, 2020)

-This information was posted on March 7, 2021 and will be updated regularly as more information about the COVID-19 vaccine becomes available.
+This information was posted on March 7, 2021 and updated May 28, 2021.
+It will be updated regularly as more information about the COVID-19 vaccine becomes available.